josh-wong/josh-wong.github.io/docs/blog/posts/2022-10-30-smart-heated-blanket.md

   <figcaption>Screenshot of my schedule in the TP Link Tapo app</figcaption>
 </figure>

 I also configured the Tapo smart plug through the Shortcuts app in iOS.
 This allows me to press a button in the Shortcuts widget to turn my blanket on or off.

-I can also ask Alexa or Siri to turn my blanket on or off.
+In the future, I'll look in to being able to turn my heated blanket on or off by using Alexa or Siri.

 <figure markdown>
   ![Screenshot of my Shortcut widgets screen](assets/images/2022-10-30-shortcuts-widget.jpg)